SanS1112/mkdown/README.md

   Open your browser and navigate to http://localhost:5173.
   Enter Markdown code in the input field.
   The converted HTML will be displayed in real-time.
+   > The output display box will appear once the input is made